The Legal Status Of Afghan Refugees In Pakistan

 Pakistan has dealt with the unregistered Afghan refugees under Pakistan Foreign (Amended) Act 1946.
 Section 14 of the Foreign Act deals with the unregistered persons (persons having no legal documents) on the land of Pakistan.
 So anyone who is not registered will be punished under Section 14 of the Act.

 As the issue related to a large number of refugees living in Pakistan, the governments of Pakistan and Afghanistan along with UNHCR, for the very first time entered into a tripartite agreement in March 2003, which established a formal process for resolving the 23-year-old Afghan refugee dispute in Pakistan at that time.
 Under the agreement, UNHCR was responsible to continue to assist the voluntary repatriation of Afghan refugees from Pakistan for three more years.
 The agreement was designed to support a gradual organized return that was sustainable.
 At the end of this process, a screening was to take place to determine as to who among the remaining Afghan population were still in need of protection and continued refugee status.
 Later on, the tripartite agreement was renewed in 2007 for 2 more years.
-The Commission continued to resolve the issues of refugees, from time to time till date.
+The Commission continued to resolve the issues of refugees from time to time (to date).
 On a recommendation made under this tripartite agreement, Pakistan extended the duration of stay of Afghan refugees in Pakistan.
 It is worth mentioning here that Pakistan has extended the stay of Afghan refugees in Pakistan till 31st December 2016.

 However, it is also noteworthy that the stay of Afghan refugees in Pakistan is more of a social, cultural, historical, ethical and political nature and not that of a legal one.
 Moreover, Pakistan and Afghanistan are neighbours, sharing a physical border.